raspberrypilearning/image-not-displayed/en/step_1.md

 Check carefully that the name of your image in the `src` property matches the file name.
-This includes making sure that use of capital letters is the same. 'myimage.png' is *not* the same as 'myimage.PNG'.
+Make sure the use of capital letters is the same.
+For example, 'myimage.png' is **not** the same as 'myimage.PNG'.

-This HTML will not display an image saved as 'happy.PNG':
+This HTML does not display an image saved as 'happy.PNG':

 --- code ---
 ---